alex-d-bondarev/pcsFilter/.github/ISSUE_TEMPLATE/bug_report.md

 _What and why is something a bug?_

 **Version**
-_Which sfilter version did you use when you experienced the bug?_
+_Which pcsFilter version did you use when you experienced the bug?_

 **Steps to Reproduce**
 Steps to reproduce the bug: